 Health and nutrition are inseparable parts twinning around to sustain a hale and hearty living.
 Consequently, for someone racked with paining joints, switching to more healthier dietary substitutes would definitely be the right thing to do.
-While an anti-inflammatory diet may just be the door to breaking free from joint pains and arthritis pain relief, there are certain nutritional additives that lead to joint pain aggravation.
+While an anti-inflammatory diet may just be the door to breaking free from joint pain and arthritis pain relief, there are certain nutritional additives that lead to joint pain aggravation.

-Ditching cheese, yoghurts, ice-creams and milk also offers relief to the paining joints.
+Ditching cheese, yogurt, ice-creams and milk also offers relief to the paining joints.
 These dairy products can increase joint pains due to the presence of high level of protein casein that causes inflammation and pain.
 Also the saturated fats in the full-fat dairy products can catalyze adipose tissue inflammation leaving joints more distressed.
 This pasteurized dairy can be substituted with soy milk, almond milk, margarine, lentils, tofu and other similar non-dairy products.
 Adapt to a complete vegan diet.
 It sure does help.

 Refined carbohydrates are nothing but starch and sugar processed from natural whole foods including the white grain flour, white rice, brown sugar, maple syrup, fruit juices, etc. These carbohydrates may even outclass fats as the prime cause of mounting production of advanced glycation end (AGE) products that are the chief cause of stimulating inflammation.
 Swap these processed carbohydrates with whole-grain flour, brown rice, fruits and starchy vegetables which have greater nutritional value to curtail the manifestation of inflammation in joints and cope with joint pain in knee,hands,feet,fingers etc.